lgonzalezrouco/pti/REST_API/cicd/CICD.md

 ```
 ### 3.2 Installing, registering and running a GitLab Runner

+**WARNING: GitLab has changed some things, we are updating this part.**

 GitLab CI/CD tasks are executed by an application called [GitLab Runner](https://docs.gitlab.com/runner/).
 The runner can be hosted in GitLab servers but here, for convenience, you will run it your machine.

 1) Install a GitLab Runner in your machine following the instructions in: